-Behavioral Model: The set of equations that govern the circuit solution for a given I/O buffer.
+Behavioral Model: An I/ O buffer model, consisting of a circuit network and corresponding set of equations, in which ideal sources and lumped elements replace semiconductor devices.
 Behavioral models are not necessarily as common among behavioral simulators as the BSIM or Gummel-Poon transistor models are common among SPICE simulators.